 In the footnotes, if there are four or more authors, give the name of the first author followed by 'et al'.
-In the bibliography list all authors.

 In the bibliography, if there are more than ten authors, list up to seven followed by 'et al'.

 - The first author name of a particular reference in the bibliography is given as Surname followed by First name. - The remaining authors names for the same particular reference (as above) are written as First name followed by Surname.3